bforoura/GenAI/Module7/README.txt

    -- The trained model in the /model folder

-3) To downoad the datafiles, I needed to run a bash script.
+3) To download the datafiles, I needed to run a bash script.
 So, I first had to install Ubuntu as Windows Subsystem Linux (WSL) option, and then